-Kaede reopened with the train station, and can be found by making a right outside of the ticket gate.
+Kaede reopened along with the train station, and can be found by turning right outside of the ticket gate.
 Its location just outside the ticket gate places it in the optimal location to provide mountain climbers with the necessary tools and provisions before they start their trip.
-They also carry desirable souvenirs like one of a kind cups with the Mt.
+They also carry desirable souvenirs like one-of-a-kind cups with the Mt.
 Takao logo.

 - Address Takaosanguchi Station, Takaomachi, Hachioji-shi, Tokyo, 193-0844

 The well-trimmed lawns and glass sides of the large Japanese building that is home to the beautiful TAKAO 599 MUSEUM can be found by continuing from Takaosanguchi Station to the Kiyotaki cable car station, crossing the intersection, and going along the road that heads to the shrine.
 The museum presents the incredible ecosystem of Mt.
 Takao from a fresh perspective, and is a renovation of the former Takao Natural Science Museum.
 It opened its doors as a place that preserved the elements of a museum, and added the comfortable atmosphere of a park.
 There is no charge for admission.